 Travel Insurance for Spain - What Australians Need to Know

-Spain is classified as a European destination by Australian travel insurers, with moderate premiums.
+Most Australian insurers classify Spain as a European destination.
 See our full Australian travel insurance comparison for provider details.

 Key Travel Facts for Australians

-• Visa requirements: Australian passport holders can visit Spain and other Schengen Area countries for up to 90 days within any 180-day period without a visa.
-No application needed - just present your Australian passport at the border
+• Visa requirements: Australian passport holders can enter Spain and the Schengen Area for up to 90 days within a 180-day period without a visa.
+The ETIAS travel authorisation may apply from 2026.

 • Currency: Euro (EUR).
-As of early 2026, A$1 buys approximately 0.53 EUR.
-Spain is generally more affordable than France or Italy, particularly outside major cities and tourist resorts.
-Card payments are widely accepted
+As of early 2026, A$1 buys approximately 0.60 EUR.
+Spain is moderately priced - expect A$12-20 for a restaurant meal and A$120-200 per night for mid-range accommodation.
+Barcelona and Madrid are more expensive than smaller cities and regional areas.
+Card payments are widely accepted.

-• SafeTravel advisory: Spain is typically rated Level 1 - Exercise normal safety precautions.
-Be alert for pickpocketing in Barcelona, Madrid, Seville, and other major tourist areas
+• Smartraveller advisory: Spain is typically rated Exercise normal safety precautions by DFAT.
+Pickpocketing and bag snatching in Barcelona, Madrid, and other tourist areas are the primary concerns for Australian visitors.

-• Flight time: Auckland to Madrid or Barcelona is approximately 24-28 hours (with at least one stopover).
-Common routes include via Singapore, Dubai, or connecting through London
+• Flight time: Sydney to Madrid or Barcelona takes approximately 23 hours with one stopover.
+Common transit points include Dubai, Doha, Singapore, and Kuala Lumpur.

 Travel Risks in Spain for Australian Travellers